 Finally, EHR systems can help providers track and measure quality indicators such as mortality rates and readmission rates.
 This allows providers to identify areas where care could be improved.

 Why You Should Integrate Fill Into Your EHR System

 The healthcare industry has long been struggling with the inefficiency of paper-based medical records and related processes.
 Printed patient records can be damaged, stolen, or misplaced.
 This not only creates a burden for staff but can also lead to errors and delays in care.

 If you plan to use an EHR system, the mentioned features above are worth considering.
 In addition, if you want to streamline your workflow, you can even integrate online forms and esignature features.
 It’s not that complicated.

 That’s where the Fill app comes in.
 The use of online forms has helped make patient data collection more accurate and efficient.
-With online forms, patients can enter key information fast.
-Only authorized healthcare professionals can access that data on the Fill app dashboard.

 To know more about other benefits related to the use of medical documents, check out the Fill app and try it for free.